How to Bleach Colored Clothing

 Protect your work space or take your item outside so that you don't accidentally spill bleach on carpets or damage furniture surfaces.
 Spray the bleach mixture until it is absorbed into the fabric.
 Alternatively, you could sponge, splash, brush or sprinkle the bleach mixture onto the fabric; or dip the fabric in the solution.

 Allow the soaked fabric to sit for a few minutes, but no more than 10.
-Once the color is close to what you want, wash the fabric in a washing machine to halt the bleach effect.
+Once you've reached the color you want, wash the fabric in a washing machine to halt the bleach effect.

-Run the garment through an extra rinse cycle to remove traces of bleach.
+Run the garment through an extra rinse cycle to remove all traces of bleach.